Animals (Maroon 5 song)

-"Animals" is a song by American pop rock band Maroon 5.
-It was released on August 25, 2014, as the second single from the band's fifth studio album V (2014).
-The song was written by Adam Levine, Benny Blanco and its producer Shellback.
+"Animals" is a song by the American rock band Maroon 5.
+It was released on August 25, 2014, as the second single from their fifth studio album V (2014).
+The song was written by lead singer and rhythm guitarist Adam Levine with Benny Blanco and Shellback, who also produced it.
+The lyrics use animal metaphors to describe a breakup that might not last.

-The song peaked at number three on the US Billboard Hot 100 giving Maroon 5 their tenth top 10 single in the US.
+The song peaked at number three on the US Billboard Hot 100, giving Maroon 5 their tenth top 10 single in the US.
+Internationally, it was also a top 10 hit in many countries, even going to number 1 in Bulgaria.

 Promotion

 To promote the song, Kia Motors debuted an advertisement of 2015 Kia Soul EV model on August 21, 2014.
 For a limited time after the commercial premiered, "Animals" was available for free download on the Kia website only.
 Later, Maroon 5 released the song's lyric video on August 22, 2014, from their YouTube channel.
 The commercial also appeared at the 2014 MTV Video Music Awards on August 24, and the song was released the next day.

 Remixes

 The remix versions of "Animals" featuring with American rappers, J. Cole released on September 30, 2014, and Big Boi premiered execlusively on Pigeons & Planes website on December 18, both written and produced by Freaky Ta, DCBC and Aftermath artist Me3mo (Sameem Nadeem).